-The 5 o’clock shadow in particular has been one of great debate.
-A debate that shows no sign ending.
+The 5 o’clock shadow, in particular, has been one of considerable debate.
+A debate showing no sign of ending.

-For this reason, we have provided an ultimate guide showing you exactly how to get rid of a 5 o’clock shadow.
+For this reason, we have provided the ultimate guide showing you exactly how to get rid of a 5 o’clock shadow.

 So, what exactly is a 5 o’clock shadow beard?

 Before we go any further.

 We should explain the meaning of the term because it can lead to confusion.

 It’s a stubble beard that requires some effort to maintain.